webhintio/hint/packages/configuration-web-recommended/README.md

 # sonarwhal's recommended web configuration (`@sonarwhal/configuration-web-recommended`)

 This packages is a `sonarwhal`'s configuration package to use in production websites.

 This package will automatically install all the missing dependencies.

-The minimum required `.sonarwhalrc` file to use it is the following:
+The minimum required [`.sonarwhalrc`][sonarwhalrc] file to use it is the following:

 ```json
 {